 - 2.1.
 Utilities operating in Idaho developing economically feasible renewable energy portfolios; - 2.2.
 The construction of economically feasible power generation facilities in Idaho, including those that use plant and/or animal residue or logging slash; - 2.3.
 An annual true-up for net metering rather than a monthly true-up; - 2.4.
 The right of property owners to generate electricity to partially or fully offset the energy requirement on their property, limited only by conditions necessary to protect public health, safety, service quality, or grid reliability; and - 2.5.
-The ability of agribusiness to access, evaluate, and cost-effectively utilize technologies that enable them to control and reduce energy costs.
+The ability of agribusiness to access, evaluate, 39 and cost-effectively utilize technologies that 40 enable them to control and reduce energy costs.
+41 - 42 3.

-39 3.
 Regulations:

 - 3.1.
-State agencies removing barriers that prevent utilities from increasing Idaho's power generation capacity; and - 3.2.
-Current laws that require coal fired plants be held to strict standards in the construction, operation, and retirement of the facility.
+State agencies removing barriers that prevent 44 utilities from increasing Idaho's power 45 - 46 generation capacity; and

-- 3.1.
-Any deregulation, reorganization, merger or consolidation of power generation or transmission which could result in loss of water rights, less service or increased rates; and - 3.2.
-The sale of any public utility company operating in the State of Idaho to an entity either partially or wholly owned by a foreign government.
+- 3.2.
+Current laws that require coal fired plants be 1 held to strict standards in the construction.
+2 operation, and retirement of the facility.
+3 4 We oppose: 5 3.1.
+Any deregulation, reorganization, merger or 6 consolidation of power generation or transmission which could result in loss of water 7 rights, less service, or increased rates; and 8 9 3.2.
+The sale of any public utility company operating in the State of Idaho to an entity either partially 10 or wholly owned by a foreign government.
+11 12 4.
+Transmission: 13 We support: 14 4.1.

-4. Transmission:

-- 4.1.
 Upgrades in transmission and distribution.
-Routing of utility corridors should be placed on public land first and then to the areas of least impact to private property owners; - 4.2.
-The initiation of on and off ramps in transmission lines within the State of Idaho; and - 4.3.
-Using utility transmission corridors established by the county to lessen the impact on private property owners.
+Routing of utility corridors should be placed on 15 public land first and then to the areas of least 16 impact to private property owners; 17 4.2.
+The initiation of on and off ramps in 18 19 transmission lines within the State of Idaho; and 4.3.
+Using utility transmission corridors established 20 by the county to lessen the impact on private 21 22 property owners.
+23 PUC Rates: 5.
+24 We oppose: 25 5.1.
+Any action by the PUC to move in the direction of inverted block rates or in any major rate 26 27 design revision that would be detrimental to 28 agriculture.
+29 30 83.
+Fossil Fuels We support the mining and drilling of fossil fuels.
+31 We support the legislature ensuring that rules for 32 oil and natural gas production safeguard the water 33 aquifers for all citizens and protect property owners' 34 35 rights to use their property.
+36 If a local government entity bans the development of mineral rights in its jurisdiction, it 37 should be considered a property rights "taking" and 38 39 compensation should be provided to the property - 40 41 owner.

-5. PUC Rates:

-5.1.
-Any action by the PUC to move in the direction of inverted block rates or in any major rate design revision that would be detrimental to agriculture.

-83. Fossil Fuels

-We support the mining and drilling of fossil fuels.
-We support the legislature ensuring that rules for oil and natural gas production safeguard the water aquifers for all citizens and protect property owners' rights to use their property.

-If a local government entity bans the development of mineral rights in its jurisdiction, it should be considered a property rights "taking" and compensation should be provided to the property owner.

-84. Nuclear Energy
+42 84.
+Nuclear Energy

 We support the generation of electricity from nuclear reactors in meeting our future energy needs and urge the development of permanent disposal sites for radioactive waste material where it will not endanger the aquifer in Idaho.
+We support research and development of further